BioWilko/abphm_hackathon_metagenomics/README.md

 Introduction:

-Nextflow is a workflow management system that allows you to create, run, and manage complex data-driven workflows.
-It is particularly useful for handling large-scale, computationally intensive tasks such as those encountered in genomics and bioinformatics.
-The code you provided defines a Nextflow workflow for simulating metagenomic data based on reference genomes.
+The code in this repository defines a Nextflow workflow for simulating metagenomic data based on reference genomes.

 # Simulated Metagenome Workflow